Edoch94/DABDPA/README.md

 # DABDPA
-Notes from the course "Distributed architectures for big data processing and analytics"
+Notes from "Distributed architectures for big data processing and analytics".

+Master Degree course in Politecnico di Torino.